LightBurnSoftware/Documentation/Installation.md

 4. Drag the LightBurn application into your applications folder
 5. Launch LightBurn from the launcher as normal
 6. You can now eject the DMG file (drag it to the trash bin)

+## Linux Installation

+1. Open a terminal and run the following command:
+   - ```sudo adduser $USER dialout && sudo adduser $USER tty```
+2. **IMPORTANT!** Log out and log back in (this refreshes the permissions we just added)
+3. Download the Linux 64-bit version
+4. Extract the folder wherever you want Lightburn to exist
+5. Double click ```AppRun``` inside your Lightburn folder